trisulnsm/dinodoc/trisuldocs/docs/ug/cg/custom.md

 Once created , the new Cross Key counter group is just like any other group.

-:::note navigation
+:::info navigation

-Select Retro -> Retro Tools -> Select counter group
+:point_right: Select Retro &rarr; Retro Tools &rarr; Select counter group

 :::